savonarola/pulse-meter/README.md

 ### Observers

-Observer allows to notify a sensor each time some class or instance method is called Suppose you have a user model and want to count users distribytion by name.
+Observer allows to notify sensors each time some class or instance method is called Suppose you have a user model and want to count users distribytion by name.
 To do this you have to observe class method `create` of User class:

-    counter = PulseMeter::Sensor::HashedCounter.new :users_by_name
+    sensors = PulseMeter::Sensor::Configuration.new(
+      users_by_name: {sensor_type: 'hashed_counter'}
+    )
-    PulseMeter::Observer.observe_class_method(User, :create, counter) do |execution_time, attrs|
+    PulseMeter::Observer.observe_class_method(User, :create, sensors) do |execution_time, attrs|
-      event({attrs[:name] => 1})
+      users_by_name({attrs[:name] => 1})
     end

-Block recieves all execution time and observed method's argements and is executed in context of sensor passed to observer (this means that event method refers to `counter`).
+Each time the observed method is called, the block recieves all method's arguments prepended with method's execution time.
+Block is executed in context of the receiver object passed to observer (this means that `users_by_name` method refers to `sensors`).
-To observe instance methods use `observe_method`.
+One should use `observe_method` to observe instance methods.

 `unobserve_class_method` and `unobserve_method` remove observations from class or instace method.